bentong95923/staff-management-system/README.md

 # Staff Management System
 ###### by Benjamin Tong

-This is an CMD application run with SQLite to for a staff management system in an organization.
-Visual Studio Code is used as the editor and builder of the application.
-Database will be created to store staff details.
+This is a C++ command line application to manage staff member's profiles in an organization.
+The profiles are stored in a SQLite database.
+User can view, create, edit and delete staff member's profile.

+Visual studio Code is used for IDE to build this application.

 This is one of my self project in which I aim to use different tech and create useful app.